annabharti/momentum-io/README.md

 Currently the state for `loadedLaunches` in the `launchStore` is being set to have duplicate proxy values.
 This was the issue I was last trying to resolve.
 * App was tested by running locally
+* The re-route to 'Launch Details' looks to be broken in Vercel but works when running the app locally.
+Needs investigation

 ## Preview App
  https://vue-project-q3a2njxd9-annabhartis-projects.vercel.app